Ibn al-Farid: Ecstasies

 During the later part of his life, Ibn al-farid was known to enter into spiritual raptures known as jadhabat in Arabic, a common occurrence in sufism.

 Normally described as being handsome, his son wrote that when a mystical state overcame him, his face would increase in beauty and brightness.
 Sweat would pour from his body and collect at the ground beneath his feet, which was a result of jumping and dancing.
 He would also take forty-day fasts, during which he would neither eat, drink nor sleep.

 During one particular ecstasy, the Shaykh screamed out and danced in the middle of the market bazaar.
 Others in the market began to join in and dance with them, causing a commotion with some of them falling on the ground.
 Ibn al-Farid threw off all of his clothes, an act which members of the crowd repeated.
 The crowd carried the Shaykh in his underwear to the al-Azhar mosque where he remained in this state for some days afterward.

 Ibn al-Farid claimed to see many things happen that could be considered to be out of this world.
 He wrote of a lion kneeling down to him and asking him to ride.
 He also wrote of seeing a man descending a mountain, floating without using his feet.
 He claimed that a "great green bird" came down at the funeral of the greengrocer and "gobbled up his corpse".
 He also claimed to have conversed with Muhammad in a dream.

 Ibn al-Farid's son Kamal al-Din Muhammad described his ecstasies or trances as sometimes lasting ten consecutive days without eating, drinking, moving, speaking or hearing outside noises.
 He would alternately stand, sit, lie on his side, and "throw himself down on his side."
 When he came to, his first words would be a dictation of the verse God had given him.

 Legacy

 Every Friday, Cairenes gather at Ibn al-Farid's tomb to listen to readings of his poems.
 There was once a Sufi order in Egypt in the sixteenth century C.E. called "al-Fāriḍīyah".
 It supposedly originated from ibn al-Farid, but is no longer in existence.
 Due to the subject matter of his poems and the beauty of the verse, Ibn al-Farid later became referred to as "sultan al-ashiqin" ("the sultan of lovers").

+Art

+Ibn al-Farid was depicted in art, notably in a sketch by Khalil Gibran made in 1917.